neubri/kelasku/server/api_doc.md

 Description:

-- Get detail of one submission
+- Get detail of one submission with all answers

 Request: